March 30, 2020

 Other reasons people might drink more alcohol

 For people who are already living in a volatile relationship, this can be a significant problem.
-If alcohol use increases in an already abusive home, risks can increase - Australian research finds alcohol is frequently involved in domestic violence incidents, and when alcohol is involved the risk of someone being injured by their abuser increases.5
+If alcohol use increases in an abusive home, risks can increase - Australian research finds alcohol is frequently involved in domestic violence incidents, and when alcohol is involved the risk of someone being injured by their abuser increases.5

 This is also an important time for parents and carers to role-model healthy coping techniques to their children and help them to improve their own stress-management skills.